Skip to content

 wire [15:0] z; // incorrect vertical alignment

 There should be spaces between wires when instantiating a logic gate.
-There should be a space after the opening parenthesis and before the closing parenthesis.
+You can optionally also include a space after the opening parenthesis and before the closing parenthesis, but it is not required.

 wire x;